y4nder/JAVA-reviews/basketBallGame/README.md

 PATCHES:

+NewFeature/1.2 rebounding
+    - Added a rebound for the 1v1 program

 NewFeature/ 1.1 patch
     - Added new features such as a Shooting Contest object
     - a One versus One game without defensive actions.